nlp-unibuc/nlp-unibuc-website/content/pages/events.md

 # Invited speakers and special guests at the master's programme.

+- 14 November, 2022, 16:00, room 12, ground floor [Andrea Sgarro](https://www.dmi.units.it/~sgarro/) (University of Trieste, Italy): **To the boundaries of syntactic prehistory through a maze of languages**

 - 6 October, 2022, 18:00, room 220, 2nd floor [Bogdan Iordache]: **On the Influence of Financial News on the Stock Market Trend**

 - 24 November, 2021, 18:00.
 [Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/) (University of Michigan): **The Ups and Downs of Word Embeddings**, [Online access here](https://zoom.us/j/7765926114).